QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 - :math:`u^{ax}` is the resulting axial flow velocity,
 - :math:`\dot{X}^{ax}` is the resulting axial velocity of the center of the cylinder end.

-As with :math:`F_M^n`, the structural model in QBladeOcean always applies the axial loads in the local frame of reference considering the orientation of the cylinder.
+As with :math:`F_M^n`, the structural model in QBlade always applies the axial loads in the local frame of reference considering the orientation of the cylinder.

 .. _modeling-considerations:

 Modeling Considerations
 -----------------------
-In QBladeOcean, each cylindrical element is divided into sub-elements for which the Morison equations is applied.
+In QBlade, each cylindrical element is divided into sub-elements for which the Morison equations is applied.
 Setting the hydrodynamic coefficients to 0 effectively disables the calculation of the Morison forces.
 This way, it possible to include for example the hydrodynamic drag only.
 To determine if a sub-element is partially or fully submerged, the wave elevation is required.
 Wave kinematics are also required to calculate :math:`u^n` and :math:`u^{ax}` in the equations above.
-There are three posibilities in QBladeOcean to do this.
+There are three posibilities in QBlade to do this.
 These options are shown in the following figure.

 .. _fig-me-kin-opt: